ashelleyPurdue/GoFastJuicePlatformer/Documentation/Ideas.md

 * Less disgusting state machine
     * Rename the concept of "states" to something else("actions"?) because "state" is overloaded.
-    * Move all the "helper" methods out of `AbstractPlayerState` and into `PlayerStateMachine`
-    * Make all the state variables(HSpeed, etc.) public and get rid of the partial class
     * Once all "helpers" and "accessors" are moved, make `AbstractPlayerState` into an interface.